 6. Forgue ST, Shyu WC, Gleason CR, et al "Pharmacokinetics of the novel cephalosporin cefepime (BMY-28142) in rats and monkeys."
 Antimicrob Agents Chemother 31 (1987): 799-804

 7. Hill MA, Greason FC "Loperamide dependence."
 J Clin Psychiatry 53 (1992): 450

 8. "Multum Information Services, Inc. Expert Review Panel"

-Not all side effects for Imodium Multi-Symptom Relief may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Imodium Multi-Symptom Relief may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Imodium Multi-Symptom Relief (loperamide / simethicone)

 - During Pregnancy